Day 1: Chiang Mai – Lampang – Phrae

 After breakfast, we will visit the local market of Phrae.
 We love visiting fresh markets.
-There are a number of old “Gingerbread” houses near the market.
+There are several old “Gingerbread” houses near the market.
 We will have a look at a few of them.
-Continue to Baan Pa Ngeum, which is well known for “Mo Hom”, the traditional indigo blue shirt.
-You will get an exclusive behind the scenes tour of a Mo Hom workshop and learnt about the production process.
+Continue to Baan Pa Ngeum, which is well known for “Mo Hom,” the traditional indigo blue shirt.
+You will get an exclusive behind-the-scenes tour of a Mo Hom workshop and learned about the production process.
 You can dye your own Mo Hom shirt!
 This is a fun activity.

 Phrae Muang Phi

 After this, we will visit Phrae Muang Phi, a protected area with strange, eroded rock formations.
-We will along the strange landscape for a while.
-It is really interesting.
+We will walk through the strange and interesting landscape for a while.
 Then it’s time for lunch.
-After lunch we will continue to Nan.
+After lunch, we will continue to Nan.
 Nan used to be an independent kingdom until the early 20th century.
-Primarily local Thai tourists visit this city so you will see few western visitors.
+Primarily local Thai tourists visit this city so that you will see few western visitors.